Maghnie/docs/developers/api-documentation/guides-and-tutorials/analytics.md

 {% endtab %}
 {% endtabs %}

 The response is a JSON-formatted list of the available components.
-Each component as a unique numeric id, an english and german name, and an optional free-text description.
+Each component is represented by a unique numeric id, an english and german name, and an optional free-text description.

 ```javascript
 [